 Bridge conditions on major highways have shown a moderate improvement.
 The percent of deficient bridges has been reduced to 18 percent over the last five years as a result of increasing funds directed to care for the existing highway system.
-A minimum of \$10 million per year has been dedicated to bridge preventive maintenance activities to slow the number of bridges falling into the deficient category.
+A minimum of \$10 million per year is dedicated to preventive maintenance activities on major river crossings and other structures more than 1,000 feet in length.

-The Safe & Sound bridge improvement program will address 800 of the state's most critical structures.
-While most of these bridges are located on the minor highway system, a benefit to bridges on the major highways is also anticipated.
+The Safe & Sound bridge improvement program will address more than 800 of the state's most critical structures.
+This program will repair or replace these bridges over a five-year period and emphasize their maintenance at an acceptable level for an additional 25 years.
+While most of these bridges are located on the minor highway system, a benefit to bridges on major highways is also anticipated.